MotloungKoena/MotloungKoena/README.md

 🚀 **Aspiring Software Developer | Computer Science Student | Passionate about Coding & Technology**

-I’m currently a final-year Computer Science student at the University of the Free State, with a strong focus on **software development**, **web development**, and **mobile app development**.
+I am a recent Computer Science graduate from the University of the Free State, with a strong focus on **software development**, **web development**, and **mobile app development**.
 I have practical experience with C#, ASP.NET, SQL, and Java.
 I’m also passionate about solving problems, contributing to open-source projects, and exploring new technologies.